 Ed had one outside salesperson and hired Bill Naas who was with Whittemore until 1997.
 During the early years of Ed’s ownership, product lines expanded.
 In 1982, Cushman commissions alone accounted for nearly 70% of the business.
 Cushman was a major factor in the company’s growth from the beginning, in 1918, until they went out of business in 1988.

 The company expanded its offering and, in 1962, added Lisle Corporation (Clarinda, IA), a manufacturer of basic OEM components with a specialty in magnetic drain plugs.
-Eventually, the company would go on to represent Lisle at the Caterpillar facilities.
-Lisle continues to be an important element of the company today.
+Eventually, the company would go on to represent Lisle at the Caterpillar facilities and other large accounts.
+Lisle was the longest-running relationship with a principal for Whittemore until the relationship ended in 2020 – a total of 58 years.

 Other product lines the company added were Suhner Mfg.
 (Brugg, Switzerland) for both flex shaft and power tools and they became a major product line until they went direct in the U.S. market in l997, WLS stamping (Cleveland, OH), which Whittemore had for almost 40 years and Piper Impact (New Albany, MS) which was also nearly a 40-year relationship.
 Today, the company no longer represents any of these three companies.